codybrom/blankie/README.md

 ## Sound Credits

 All sounds are used under various open licenses.
-Full attribution information about sounds licensing is visible in the About screen in the app.
+Full attribution information about sounds licensing available at [Blankie.rest/credits](https://blankie.rest/credits) or on the About screen of the app.

 ## Credits